Use this page for all information and forms for applying for the Master's of Science in Nursing.

 A new class of MSN students is admitted each fall, spring and summer semester.
 Admission into the program is limited and selective.
 Applications are accepted during the time periods listed above.
 Applicants are required to complete both a Primary Application and a Supplemental Application.

 Applicants are responsible for ensuring that their completed Supplemental Application is submitted by the deadline for the semester for which they are applying.
-If either part of the application is late, USA CON reserves the right to move that application to the next application cycle.
 Only completed applications will be considered for acceptance.

 State Board of Nursing Authorizations